Commenced 8-14-06 by Ken Wear

 to believe or not believe, to search for satisfaction of his own soul.

-supplies must be adequate to fabricate anything that may be needed for maintenance of the
+and supplies must be adequate to fabricate anything that may be needed for

-community as well as devices required for on-going research activities of resident
+maintenance of the community as well as devices required for on-going research activities

 Medical emergencies there will be, other than pregnancy-related, despite selection